MachineLearningBCAM/Unsupervised-conformal-prediction-NeurIPS2025/README.md

 ## Test case

-File `main.m' obtains set-prediction rules and compute the corresponding coverage probabilities and set sizes for one random partition of `USPS' dataset.
+File main.m obtains set-prediction rules and compute the corresponding coverage probabilities and set sizes for one random partition of USPS dataset.